Hola BCN: Barcelona Tourist Travel Card from €15.58 (+Airport)

 Wouldn’t it be nice if there were a cheap Barcelona travel pass that gave you unlimited transport?

-Luckily there’s the Hola Barcelona Card (formerly the Hola BCN).
+That brings us to the Hola Barcelona Card (formerly the Hola BCN).

-Why Get a Barcelona Travel Pass
+Why Get an Hola Barcelona Travel Card

 Having an all-inclusive transport card with unlimited rides makes your holiday run like a clock.

 Tourists have been buying Hola Barcelona Card (previously the Hola BCN Travel Card) for years because:

 - You get unlimited public transport on the metro, bus, tram, and funicular.

 - There’s return Barcelona airport transport via airport train, metro, or bus 46.

 - There’s easy pickup at Barcelona Turisme kiosks.